-I have to admit that the recipes that I picked are almost all with some animal product in.
+I have to admit that the recipes that I picked are almost all with some animal product in them.
 This one is one of the few that is without.
-So it is perfect for Lent.
+So it is perfect for Lent or any other day.
 I have taken it from the book “Coriander – A Book of Recipes” and is probably Indian or Arabic, let me know the origin, please.
 Anyway, it is a very perfumed recipe, fresh and light.
-I have to admit I am not quite taken about it but the persons who have tried it said it is very good.
-This is what happens: I make a recipe that I like and end up saying myself how delicious it is and everybody around saying the same, but when I make a recipe and say I am not into it, I always have a surprise: people are telling me it is so good.
-Don’t take me too seriously; I am just a fussy eater.
+I have to admit I am not quite taken about it but the persons who have tried it, shesaid it is very good.
+This is what happens: I make a recipe that I like and end up saying myself how delicious it is and everybody around is saying the same, but when I make a recipe and say I am not into it, I always have a surprise: people are telling me it is so good.
+Don’t take me too seriously.
+I am just a fussy eater. ;))

-About the recipe, there are some ingredients you might not find in Romania, again.
-But it is ok, you can replace some, you will find them in brackets , and the rice is delicious all the same.
+About the recipe, there are some ingredients you might not find in Romania always.
+But it is ok, you can replace some, you will find them in brackets, and the rice is delicious all the same.

 FRAGRANT CORIANDER RICE

 - 225 g/ 8 oz/ 1 cup brown basmati rice

 - 15 ml/ 1 tbsp olive oil

 - 2,5 cm/ 1 in piece of fresh root ginger, peeled and finely chopped

 - 7,5 ml/ 1 1/2 tsp coriander seeds

 - 1 piece of lemon grass, finely chopped

 - grated rind of 2 limes (or lemons)